ndncomm/ndncomm.github.io/index.md

 [Call for Projects](https://docs.google.com/document/d/1zoqb8_IzEirISS5vJqUB2qpBlq8vFXE_T6DLwS1gdyw/edit)

+## Announcements

+* **9/24:** Please be present for the project pitches (10am on Saturday) and the following team formation.
+Projects with only one participant at time of formation will be cancelled to consolidate hacker effort.

 ## Overview

 * Breakfast, lunch, dinner, and ongoing snacks are provided

+* All participants will choose one project to work on.
+Projects with only 1 participant will be cancelled.

 * Use GitHub to coordinate projects
    * Each project will have own source control, wiki, issue tracker, chat (via gitter).
    *  Projects will be aggregated under an NDNcomm GitHub organization
    * Expect work to wrap up Sunday evening so participants can enjoy NDNcomm.

 * Projects will be presented at 2 poster session-style events
    * Sunday: Hackathon judging and awards